 Budget deficit to hit record $3.3T due to virus, recession

-WASHINGTON (AP) — The federal budget deficit is projected to hit a record $3.3 trillion as huge government expenditures to fight the coronavirus and to prop up the economy have added more than $2 trillion to the federal ledger, the Congressional Budget Office said.
+WASHINGTON (AP) — The federal budget deficit is projected to hit a record $3.3 trillion as huge government expeditures to fight the coronavirus and to prop up the economy have added more than $2 trillion to the federal ledger, the Congressional Budget Office said Wednesday.

-The $3.3 trillion figure released Wednesday is more than triple the 2019 shortfall and more than double the levels experienced after the market meltdown and Great Recession of 2008-09.
+That’s more than triple the 2019 shortfall and more than double the levels experienced after the market meltdown and Great Recession of 2008-2009.
 Government spending, fueled by four coronavirus response measures, would register at $6.6 trillion, $2 trillion-plus more than 2019.

-Deficit scolds have long warned that rising levels of debt will serve as a drag on the economy in the coming years.
-If interest rates rise too high, servicing the debt will put significant strain on the budget.
-The Federal Reserve has stepped in to keep credit markets stable and interest rates low for years as debt levels have risen.
+But deficit scolds have long warned that rising levels of debt will serve as a drag on the economy in the coming years.
+The Federal Reserve has stepped in to keep credit markets stable and interest rates low.